How to Buy old Country Roses

-Search eBay for Royal Albert
+Search Google for Royal Albert China

 Old Country Roses

-This range of English bone china tableware from Royal Albert is renowned the world over with more than 100 million pieces produced and sold.
+This range of English bone china tableware from Royal Albert is renowned the world over, with more than 100 million pieces produced and sold.
 The Harold Holdcroft inspired Old Country Roses (OCR) was launched in 1962.
-Originally planned to be called Treasure Garden, Harold Holdcroft MSIA FRSA NRD, Royal Albert's Art Director based his design on the 1921 pattern King's Ransom.
+Originally planned to be called Treasure Garden, Harold Holdcroft MSIA FRSA NRD, Royal Albert's Art Director, based his design on the 1921 pattern King's Ransom

 King's Ransom